harshitpaunikar1/windows-offline-ai-app/.github/project-buildup-history.md

 - Task summary: Late-night fix: there was a subtle off-by-one error in the index slicing that was silently skewing results.
 Caught it and fixed it.
 - Deliverable: Cleaner than this morning's version.
+## 2024-06-20 - Day 12: Polish wrap

+- Task summary: Used the last day on Windows CPU-Only Offline AI Application to slow down and finish the loose ends.
+I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
+- Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
+There were still a couple of loose parts, but nothing serious enough to block the next step.